Entertaining stories from deer life. Curious facts. Funny deer pictures and videos.

 But barring that option, sowing some deer resistant plants may be the next best thing.
 Just prepare yourself that there could be disappointments, because deer are generally not picky eaters and hungry deer eat anything.
 Read our post how to keep deer out of your garden!

 If you're wondering, what plants do deer hate the most, you're not alone.
-Plants with strong scents or textures that deer find unpalatable are often the most effective at deterring them.
-Examples include Nasturtiums, Bigleaf Hydrangeas or Purple Toadflax, lavender, mint, daffodils, and ornamental grasses.
-However, it's important to note that there is no such thing as a completely deer-proof plant, and some deer may still choose to eat plants that are known to be less attractive to them, indcluding marigolds, obviously.
+Plants with strong scents or textures that deer find unpalatable are often the most effective at deterring them, as well as those with toxic components.
+Examples include nasturtiums, calla lillies, mint, hyacinth, freesias and ornamental grasses.
+Always good to note that there is probably no such thing as a completely deer-proof plant, and some deer may still choose to eat plants that are known to be less attractive to them, indcluding marigolds, obviously.

-As deer farmers we know about deer behavior, what scares or attracts them.
-Pro tips for keeping deer out of your garden, what to do without a fence.
-Several tactics for driving deer away from your yard.
+Deer farmers tips for keeping deer out of your garden, what to do without a fence.
+Several tactics for driving deer away from your yard & how to keep deer out of garden at night.

 read more...

-Do deer eat agapanthus and allium plants?
-What's more deer resistant: Ornamental Onion or Lilly of the Nile?
+Do deer eat agapanthus plants?
+What's more deer resistant: Lilly of the Nile or Ornamental Onion?
 Similiarities and differences between the two perennials.
 Recommendations to gardeners struggling with deer damage.

 read more...